*This post may contain affiliate links for which I earn commissions.*

 Here’s a photo of my trusted secateurs and yes, they do need a good clean, but they never let me down!

-So, let’s look at some of the features and benefits of these pruning shears:
+So, let’s look at some of the features and benefits of these high-quality pruning shears:

 Features Of The Felco Pruners:

-- Firstly, the blades are made from strong, high-quality hardened steel.
+- The sharp blades are made from strong, high-quality hardened steel.

-- The forged aluminum handles are lightweight and fit very nicely into the hand.
+- The forged aluminum red handles are lightweight and fit very nicely into the hand.

-- Also, the blades include a wire-cutting notch.
+- The carbon steel blades include a wire-cutting notch.

-- They’re easy to lock and unlock using just your thumb.
+- The locking mechanism is easy to operate using just your thumb.

-- The pruners come with a limited lifetime warranty.
+- The pruners come with a limited lifetime guarantee.

 - Additionally, replacement parts are available including blades and springs.